Do Skunks Eat Bees?

 - Scratches around hive entrances.

-- Reduction in hive activity or declining bee populations.
+- Reduced hive activity or declining bee populations.

-Hive Stands: Elevating hives off the ground makes them less accessible to skunks.
+- Hive Stands: Elevate hives 18–24 inches off the ground to make access harder.

 Skunks and Bees: An Ecological Perspective

-Healthy bee colonies can withstand occasional predation by skunks.
-However, consistent skunk activity can stress hives, especially in areas with declining bee populations.
+- Minimal Impact on Bees: Healthy bee colonies can usually withstand occasional skunk predation.
+However, repeated raids can stress weaker hives, especially in areas with declining bee populations.

 Frequently Asked Questions